 When a donor heart becomes available, the donor-recipient matching system considers these factors to make a match:

 - Medical urgency of potential recipients

 - Blood type (A, B, AB or O)

 - Antibodies the recipients may have developed

 Immediately before your transplant surgery

 A heart transplant usually needs to occur within four hours of organ removal for the donor organ to remain usable.
-Because of this, hearts are offered first to a transplant center close by, then to centers within certain distances of the donor hospital.
-The transplant center will provide you with a pager or cell phone to notify you when a potential donor organ is available.
-You must keep your cell phone or pager charged and turned on at all times.
+As a result, hearts are offered first to a transplant center close by, then to centers within certain distances of the donor hospital.
+The transplant center will provide you with a pager or cellphone to notify you when a potential donor organ is available.
+You must keep your cellphone or pager charged and turned on at all times.

-When you're notified, you and your transplant team have a limited amount of time to consider whether to accept the donation, and you'll be expected to make your way to the transplant hospital immediately after being notified of the potential donation.
+When you're notified, you and your transplant team have a limited amount of time to consider whether to accept the donation, and you'll be expected to travel to the transplant hospital immediately after being notified of the potential donation.

 As much as possible, you should make travel plans ahead of time.
 Some heart transplant centers provide private air transportation or other travel arrangements.
 Have a suitcase packed with everything you'll need for your hospital stay, as well as an extra 24-hour supply of your medications.